apitally/.github/profile/README.md

 ## Features

-### API monitoring & analytics
+### API traffic monitoring

-- Monitor API traffic, errors, and response times with our simple dashboard.
+- Monitor API requests, errors, and response times with our simple dashboard.
 - Get insights into the usage and performance of each endpoint.
-- Filter by consumer to understand different usage patterns.
+- Filter by API consumer to understand different usage patterns.

+### API uptime monitoring & alerting

+- Monitor API uptime and availability.
+- Get alerted immediately if there's a problem.

 ### API key management